- Taylor McConnell

 My research focuses on the links between memory studies, politics and conflict management by suggesting how the intentional manipulation, if not abuse, of memory feeds into mechanisms that perpetuate social divisions brought about through violent means.
 Using the spaces formerly occupied by ethnic Serbs in Croatia as a context for this research, I hope to explain the role of memory manipulation in maintaining previously non-observed or non-existent social divisions that have emerged as a result of the Homeland War/Croatian War of Independence.
 This research will have a wider impact on the long-term reconciliation and state building processes in the former Yugoslavia and, potentially, in other post-conflict settings.

 I currently co-chair the Critical Human Rights and Memory working group for the Memory Studies Association with my colleagues Lea David (University College Dublin) and Gruia Badescu (Universität Konstanz).
-From March 2019, I will be a visiting fellow at the Frankfurt Memory Studies Platform at Johann Wolfgang Goethe-Universität Frankfurt am Main, Germany, funded through an Erasmus+ Traineeship by the British Council.
+Through March 2020, I am an International Fellow at the Frankfurt Memory Studies Platform at Johann Wolfgang Goethe-Universität Frankfurt am Main, Germany, funded through an Erasmus+ Traineeship by the British Council.
 Previously, I partcipated in the Visiting Fellowship progamme at the Centre for Southeast European Studies (CSEES) at Karl-Franzens-Universität Graz, Austria, with the support of the Ernst Mach Grant - Worldwide from the Bundesministerium für Bildung, Wissenschaft und Forschung (Republik Österreich).

 MSc International Development, with Distinction, School of Social and Political Science, University of Edinburgh (2015)